Mathematics Teacher Training Scholarship

 Please note that if you’re unsuccessful at any stage you cannot reapply in the current application year.

-The previous two years the scheme has received an overwhelming number of applications which lead to the Scheme closing earlier than originally intended.
-If this happens again, then we will close early.
-Please follow us on social media to be kept up to date or get in cotnact to be added to the mailing list.
+In previous years, we have received an overwhelming number of applications to the Maths Scholarships which led to the Scheme closing earlier than expected.
+Should this happen again, then we will close early so follow us on social media to keep up to date.
+We also advise you not to leave submitting your application until nearer the closing date.